waratuman/waratuman.github.com/_posts/2011-06-26-what-i-didnt-learn-in-econ101.md

 [Friedrich Hayek](http://en.wikipedia.org/wiki/Friedrich_Hayek) a few days ago.

 A logical answer might be how to make best use of available means to bring economic prosperity.
-To answer this we have to "possess all relevant information," "start out from a given system of preferences," and "command complete knowledge of available means."
-This reveals and even more fundamental problem in economics, "the problem of utilization of knowledge which is not given to anyone in its totality."
+To answer this we have to &#8220;possess all relevant information,&#8221; &#8220;start out from a given system of preferences,&#8221; and &#8220;command complete knowledge of available means.&#8221; This reveals and even more fundamental problem in economics, &#8220;the problem of utilization of knowledge which is not given to anyone in its totality.&#8221;

 How is planning to be done so that the economy operate efficiently?
 Should it be done by a central authority?
 Should it be divided among